ADGEfficiency/energy-py/energy_py/common/spaces/readme.md

 #  then we can sample from a discrete representation of the space
 action = action_space.sample_discrete()
 ```
-## working with state and observation spaces
+## Working with state and observation spaces

 State spaces are used by environments to understand what the current state variables are.
 Observation spaces are used by agents to access infomation about the environment.